palonso/MAEST/README.md

 repository.
 To generate your custom pre-training dataset:

-1. Pre-extract mel-spectrograms (or your fovourite representation) for the dataset.
+1. Pre-extract mel-spectrograms (or your favourite representation) for the dataset.
 As an example, check the [MagnaTagATune's pre-processing](datasets/mtt/preprocess.py).

 2. Generate groundtruth files.
-We use binary pickle files that store the groundtruth as a dictionary `"path" : (labels tuple)`.
-Check the [MagnaTagATune training groundtruth file](datasets/mtt/groundtruth-train.pk) as an example.
+We use binary pickle files that store the ground truth as a dictionary `"path" : (labels tuple)`.
+Check the MagnaTagATune training ground truth [file](datasets/mtt/groundtruth-train.pk) as an example.

-3. Update the configuration related to the groundtruth files.
+3. Update the configuration related to the ground truth files.
 For example:

 ```bash
 python ex_maest.py maest_discogos_30s_pretrain with \